wilcockj/SnakeLED/README.md

 This board is currently wired to be controlled by a joystick on a breadboard.
 ![](Images/breadboard.jpg)
-The 10x10 LED array was purchased in raw parts form and each part was soldered by hand by myself
+The 10x10 LED array was purchased unsoldered and each node had to be soldering by myself.